 CAN Tox.
 Subs

 CAN Tox.
-Subs. corresponds to Canadian Toxic Substances List - Schedule 1 which prohibits the use of certain substances.California Prop65
+Subs. corresponds to Canadian Toxic Substances List - Schedule 1 which prohibits the use of certain substances.

+Restriction in this context means that certain uses of the substances are prohibited, and the specific terms of the legislation should be consulted.

+California Prop65

-California Prop 65 corresponds to Proposition 65, formally titled "The Safe Drinking Water and Toxic Enforcement Act”. https://oehha.ca.gov/proposition-65/proposition-65-list/ The legislation requires warnings to be provided to customers if anyone who is supplied the product could be exposed to a listed substance at a significant level.US TSCA
+California Prop 65 corresponds to Proposition 65, formally titled "The Safe Drinking Water and Toxic Enforcement Act”. https://oehha.ca.gov/proposition-65/proposition-65-list/ The legislation requires warnings to be provided to customers if anyone who is supplied the product could be exposed to a listed substance at a significant level.

+Restriction in this context means that the use of the substance if triggered by the legislation requires labelling.

+US TSCA

 US TSCA corresponds to US Toxic Substance Control Act.
 TSCA Chemical Substance Inventory | US EPA which precludes the use of certain substances, including some which are imported as an article.
 US EPA corresponds to United States Environmental Protection Agency.
 United States Environmental Protection Agency | US EPA